Irma Cuevas

-Irma Cuevas (born 1976) is a Paraguayan footballer who plays forward for Paraguayan club Guaraní and who has played with the Paraguay women's national team.
+Irma Cuevas (born 1976) is a Paraguayan footballer who plays as forward for Paraguayan club Guaraní and has played with the Paraguay women's national team.
 She is one of the longest active players who have played in Paraguay's first women's tournament.

 Premiere division career

 Cuevas began playing for Nacional before moving to Guaraní.
 She has scored more than 600 goals.
 In 2017 she was the country's all-time top goal scorer.

 International career

 Cuevas represented Paraguay in the South American Women's Football Championship in 1998 and 2006.